 Nevertheless, the popularity and success of the Olympic and Paralympic Games and top level Olympic sport in general remain unbroken.
-The huge commercial and media success of the Games may be interpreted as proving the vitality of the Olympic Games and its underlying concept, despite or even because of the unceasing crisis of modern sport, of which doping, next to cheating and corruption, seems to be the most complicated and serious aspect.
+The huge commercial and media looked upon as the inventor of this new, modern tradition with its respect of antiquity.
+However, he was not alone.
+At that time, many educated people of various European nations like Great Britain, France, Greece, and last not least Germany, were full of respect and enthusiasm for classic Greek antiquity, more than 2000 years ago.
+For them, this period seemed to be the peak of both humanity and humanism, and of cultural development.
+In modern times, on the eve of the 20th century, the looking back at Greek success of the Games may be interpreted as proving the vitality of the Olympic Games and its underlying concept, despite or even because of the unceasing crisis of modern sport, of which doping, next to cheating and corruption, seems to be the most complicated and serious aspect.